The Hidden Curriculum in Indian Classical Dance: Teachers, Trust, and the Lessons Beyond Steps

 “Performance is a skill” (you can be coached into confidence), OR “Performance is a prize” (you earn it by fitting an ideal)

-The teacher’s role becomes especially important for performance literacy — the practical and psychological training that turns a student into a performer.
-In addition to stage practice and stamina, it also includes the invisible grammar of being onstage: how to prepare, how to handle nerves, how to recover from an error, how to feel at home in your own presentation.
-When this is missing, students may become technically strong, but they often carry a quiet uncertainty: “I can dance, but I don’t know how to be seen”.
 I’ve met many dancers who relate to that feeling; I do too.
-Over time, I tried to make peace with the idea that I was someone who trained in dance but wasn’t a “performer”.
-That belief didn’t come from one dramatic moment, but grew from what wasn’t taught.
-Having said that, not everyone wants to be a performer, and that is completely valid.
-At Kritya, teachers meet students where they are and make room for many different relationships with dance.
-But performance literacy still matters because it gives students a real choice, instead of leaving them to quietly assume the stage is not for them.
+Over time, I tried to reconcile the idea that I was someone who trained in dance but wasn’t a “performer.”
+That belief didn’t stem from one dramatic moment but grew from what wasn’t taught.
+Not everyone desires to be a performer, and that is completely valid.
+At Kritya, teachers meet students where they are and create space for various relationships with dance.
+However, performance literacy still matters.
+It provides students with a real choice, rather than leaving them to quietly assume the stage is not for them.

-Also in the realm of performance readiness is how we talk about appearance and presentation.
-A respectful approach treats presentation as part of the craft, taught with care and clarity: what supports your storytelling, what is customary for the tradition, what helps a student feel grounded.
-It’s specific, actionable, and preserves dignity.
-A harmful approach makes appearance into a moral judgement, sometimes treating the teacher’s aesthetic as the template students must match, and using comparison or humiliation as “motivation”.
-Unfortunately, many dancers carry memories of comments and behaviors that crossed a line — moments when the body stopped being an instrument and became the object of harsh judgment.
-The tragedy is not only the immediate pain, but also its long-term consequences of stifling artistry and making the stage feel unsafe.
-Having lived a version of this latter approach, I can say that it did not make me a better dancer but made me want to disappear.
-It muddied my relationship with dance and my body, long after all choreography was forgotten.
+In contrast, a harmful approach turns appearance into a moral judgment.
+Sometimes, it treats the teacher’s aesthetic as the template students must match, using comparison or humiliation as “motivation.”
+Unfortunately, many dancers carry memories of comments and behaviors that crossed a line—moments when the body stopped being an instrument and became the object of harsh judgment.
+The tragedy lies not only in the immediate pain but also in the long-term consequences of stifling artistry and making the stage feel unsafe.

-For teachers and schools:
+For Teachers and Schools:

 Use feedback language that is specific and skill-based (alignment, timing, stamina), not identity-based.